nickdowse/RailsMagicClipboard/README.md

 Css2Sass
 ========

-Sublime text plugin to convert CSS in the clipboard to SASS on your screen.
-Also supports converting JavaScript to CoffeeScript in the same manner.
-Also supports HTML to HAML.
+Sublime text plugin to convert CSS, HTML or JavaScript in the clipboard to SASS, CoffeeScript or HAML on your screen.

 ![demo](images/Css2Sass.gif)